AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>number(38,19)</p>
       </td>
       <td>
-        <p>The daily budget that’s set in the Ad Platform for the Campaign.</p>
+        <p>The daily budget that's set in the Ad Platform for the Campaign.</p>
       </td>
       <td>
         <p>0.0000000000000000000</p>